uttaransinha/acl21.github.io/index.md

 ---

 Hi!
 I am a research assistant to [Prof. Vineeth N Balasubramanian](https://www.iith.ac.in/~vineethnb/) at [Indian Institute Of Technology Hyderabad](https://cse.iith.ac.in/), mainly working on deep active learning for image data.
 My interests are in the intersection of computer vision and learning with limited labeled data.
+I also collaborated with [Prof. Wei Guo](https://scholar.google.co.jp/citations?user=pnMyJLEAAAAJ&hl=zh-CN) (UTokyo) while working on plant phenotyping tasks.

 Before joining Dr. Vineeth's group in December 2018, I spent 16 months working on machine learning and data science projects at [GGK Technologies](https://ggktech.com/), a service-based company in Hyderabad.
 At GGK Technologies, I spent most of my time learning, implementing, and optimizing various machine learning/deep learning pipelines of clients in US health care and retail domains.